The soft-plastic stickbait is a category of game-changing bass fishing lures. Here's your guide on how to rig them.

 The profile of a soft-plastic stickbait is ideal for pitching, flipping and casting around cover and structure.
-A pegged or screw-in worm weight, in tandem with an appropriately sized worm hook does the trick.
+A pegged or screw-in worm weight or sinker, in tandem with an appropriately sized worm hook, does the trick.

 Experiment with the weight of lead or Tungsten, depending on the cover or depth of the water you're fishing.
 Jigging or hopping the bait will do the trick, too.